 Dr Shola had an insightful message about comparing yourself to others, as when you see a successful person you only see the end package and not the journey to that point – everyone has moments of self doubt but they pick themselves up and it’s the journey that makes you stronger.
 Being vocal doesn’t always mean being loud, but making a stand for what you believe in.
 She also touched on the women’s rights movement, noting that is not just about yesterday but today, to create the way for future generations and how important it is to be cheerleaders for your friends and colleagues.

 She had the audience chanting back positive statements, such as “I am worth fighting for”, “I'm a girl with a dream!
 I'm fire!” and inspired the girls to think about the dream in them as the world is waiting for them as the next generation of agents for change.
 The atmosphere was electric and it was clear that the girls are ready to show the world who they are and initiate the change that they want to see.
-The session was expertly opened and closed by our Head Girls, Saffron and Sophika and were joined by a Sixth Form Panel in the second half of the session, who asked some excellent questions, submitted by pupils over the past week:
+The session was expertly opened and closed by our Head Girls, Saffron and Sophika and were joined by a Sixth Form Panel in the second half of the session, who asked some excellent questions.

 Top London prep school shortlisted for the Independent Schools of the Year 2019